dharsoumyadeep96/Excel-Sales-Finance-Analytics/README.md

+## AtliQ Hardwares SALES FINANCE Analytics Project

+- [x] Executed an end-to-end Excel project, starting from data import and transformation to developing interactive dashboards and presenting key performance insights to stakeholders.

 ## 🔎 Project Overview

 AtliQ Hardware’s financial and sales data were recently analysed through an intensive analytics project.
 The organization’s reputation for innovation and customer-centricity has prompted focused examination of its business metrics.